Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 CocoInsight showing metadata extraction: filename → CIK, filing date, form type

-We use cocoindex to generate structured data and ai workloads like embeddings for semantic search.
+We use CocoIndex to generate structured data and run AI workloads like embeddings for semantic search.
 The process_and_collect function is where the real work happens:

 1. Scrub PII before chunking